 Multi-seat Congressional Districts

-Congress clearly has the authority to mandate multi-seat Congressional Districts, and having Congress do this is much better than depending on all 50 states to do it individually.
+Congress should not just repeal the 1965 law that prevented multi-seat CD’s; rather, Congress should mandate multi-seat CD’s combined with Ranked Choice Voting.
 As in many electoral reforms, a constitutional amendment might be an even better approach.
 But also like many suggested electoral reforms, we might learn from the experience of having multi-seat CD’s, and then conclude that that solution produces results as unsatisfactory as the system we have now.
 In that event, having a federal statute that Congress can modify might be preferable to having a constitutional amendment that is far more difficult to modify.

 The comments about multi-seat CD’s also apply here.
 Congress can mandate this; a constitutional amendment can solve it more permanently; but if the fix does not work well or leads to other challenges, a federal statute is easier to replace than a constitutional amendment.
 Perhaps the best approach would be to adopt a federal statute first, try it out for a few election cycles, and then initiate a constitutional amendment when we have determined that this is a good permanent solution.